A. B. Yehoshua: Biography

 Avraham Gabriel ("Boolie") Yehoshua was born to a third-generation Jerusalem family of Sephardi origin from Salonika, Greece.
 His father Yaakov Yehoshua, the son and grandson of rabbis, was a scholar and author specializing in the history of Jerusalem.
-His mother, Malka Rosilio, was born and raised in Mogador, Morocco, France, and immigrated to Jerusalem with her parents in 1932.
-He grew up in Jerusalem's Kerem Avraham neighbourhood.
+His mother, Malka Rosilio, was born and raised in Mogador, French Morocco, and emigrated to Jerusalem with her parents in 1932.
+Avraham grew up in Jerusalem's Kerem Avraham neighbourhood.

 He attended Gymnasia Rehavia municipal high school in Jerusalem.
 As a youth, Yehoshua was active in the Hebrew Scouts.
 After completing his studies, Yehoshua was drafted to the Israeli army, where he served as a paratrooper from 1954 to 1957, and participated in the 1956 Sinai War.
 After studying literature and philosophy at the Hebrew University of Jerusalem, he began teaching.
 He lived in Jerusalem's Neve Sha'anan neighborhood.

 From 1963 to 1967, Yehoshua lived and taught in Paris and served as the General Secretary of the World Union of Jewish Students.
 From 1972, he taught Comparative and Hebrew Literature at the University of Haifa, where he held the rank of Full Professor.
 In 1975 he was a writer-in-residence at St Cross College, Oxford.
 He has also been a visiting professor at Harvard (1977), the University of Chicago (1988, 1997, 2000); and Princeton (1992).

 Yehoshua was married to Rivka, a clinical psychologist and psychoanalyst, until her death in 2016.
 He died of esophageal cancer, on June 14, 2022, in Tel Aviv Sourasky Medical Center.